-For plerixafor-mobilized peripheral CD34+ cell collection, Plerixafor (240 μ g/kg) will be administered by subcutaneous injection.
+For plerixafor-mobilized peripheral CD34+ cell collection, Plerixafor will be administered by subcutaneous injection.
+For adults ages 18 and over with a body weight of \geq 83 kg, it is recommended they receive 240 μg/kg for a maximum dose of 40 mg.
+If the adult's body weight is < 83 kg, then a fixed dose of 20 mg is recommended.
+Minors aged 13-17 should receive plerixafor dosing of 240 μg/kg.
 The use of G-CSF as a mobilizing agent is not allowed.
 Starting at least 2 hours after the plerixafor dose administration, apheresis will be performed.
 The target CD34 collection over two days of apheresis is 10 X 106 CD34+/kg, with at least 4 X 106 CD34+/kg after CD34 purification designated for transduction.
 A backup product can be aliquoted from the two-day collection if the total CD34+ cells/kg exceed 15 X 106 CD34+ or can be collected on a third sequential or alternate day of collection.
 For backup, 2 X 106 CD34+/kg can be aliquoted from a purified collection if the total cells are greater than 10 X 106 CD34+.